Posted by: esimula | October 3, 2010

 Kitigan is a 45 pound female of Alaskan Husky and German Short Hair Pointer breeding.
 I live in the woods, and all summer let my twelve sled dogs run free daily, which gave Kitigan valuable interaction with older dogs.
 Her first winter in harness, she pulled in my dog team guiding BWCA (Boundary Waters Canoe Area) Wilderness day tours out of Bearskin Lodge, off the Gunflint Trail near Grand Marais, Minnesota.
 Her small size, light coat, willingness to please, and gentle personality made her the right choice for this expedition.

 Travelled by indigenous peoples for thousands of years using birch bark canoes in summer, waterways of the Arrowhead Region of Northeastern Minnesota, United States, bordered by Lake Superior and Ontario, Canada, is a premier canoe wilderness, and my home of 45 years.
-A wilderness guide and canoe builder, I decided long ago to paddle around the perimeter of the Arrowhead.
+A wilderness guide and bark canoe builder, I decided long ago to paddle around the perimeter of the Arrowhead.

 We departed on Earth Day, April 22, 2009, from Grand Portage, Minnesota on Lake Superior, with Kitigan and an expedition outfit in my hand made 14-foot birch bark canoe.
 My daughter Anna was graduating from Grand Rapids High School, on the Mississippi River, near the mid-point of the route, so I paddled to her ceremony, via the St. Louis and Savanna Rivers.
 We arrived in Grand Rapids in time for Anna’s graduation then paddled home via the Big Fork and Rainy Rivers, and the international border route, arriving back home on Lake Superior on August 8th.